opticdev/optic/Developer-setup.md

 - Navigate to the Optic repository.
 You should be on the `develop` branch by default.
 - Install dependencies with `yarn install`.
 Yarn will install dependencies for all of the workspaces present in the project.
 - Navigate to the project root, and run `source sourceme.sh`.
 This provides aliases for managing the development lifecycle of Optic.
 Note, this must be run for every terminal instance, and you may find it convenient to add this to your `.profile` or equivalent so future terminal invocations will be ready to go.
-- Run `optic-build`.
+- Run `optic_build`.
 This will take care of the build process and get your environment ready for contributions.

 ## Validate Setup to Contribute to Optic's User Interface

 - Navigate to a workspace to validate it can be built.
 For example, try `workspaces/ui`.
-- Run `watch-optic`.
+- Run `optic_watch`.
 - Run `yarn start-local` to start the workspace.
 For the UI, this should automatically launch a browser instance to view the started server.
 Your browser will land on the splash page at [http://localhost:3000](http://localhost:3000/development/diff-test-cases/documentation).
 - Validate you can load a mocked test route from one of the example sessions under `public/example-sessions` such as [http://localhost:3000/development/diff-test-cases](http://localhost:3000/development/diff-test-cases/documentation).